 If you or someone you love is hurt and suffering because of an accident involving a large truck, you have the right to hold the driver and any other liable parties responsible for your injuries.
 Getting a settlement can help you move on with your life.

 The team at the Morris Bart law firm is here to help.
-A truck accident lawyer in Gulfport can work with accident scene reconstruction experts who uncover exactly what happened in the moments leading up to a collision.
+Our Gulfport truck accident attorney can work with accident scene reconstruction experts who uncover exactly what happened in the moments leading up to a collision.
 This can determine liability for the accident.

 How a Gulfport Truck Accident Lawyer Can Help

-We understand how overwhelming it can be to pursue legal action after a collision, especially if you lost a loved one or are still healing from your injuries.
-Here are a few examples of ways we can help:
+We understand how overwhelming it can be to pursue legal action after a collision, especially if you lost a loved one or are still healing from severe injuries.
+When we take on your case, we will handle everything, saving you time and ensuring you protect your rights as you see compensation.
+We will:

-- Gathering evidence: We can gather evidence like police reports, eyewitness statements, and surveillance video if it is available.
+- Gather evidence: We can gather evidence like police reports, eyewitness statements, and surveillance video if available.
+We may also be able to access the truck driver’s logbooks, dashcam footage, black box data, and other time-sensitive evidence that could be in the trucking company’s possession.

-- Calculating the value of your case: We can get copies of your medical records, bills and receipts, and other documents to determine the full value of your claim.
+- Assess your case’s monetary value: We can get copies of your medical records, bills and receipts, and other documents to determine the full value of your insurance claim or lawsuit.

-- Negotiating on your behalf: We can talk to the defendant’s lawyer or the insurance company on your behalf so you can focus on healing from your injuries.
+- Negotiate a settlement on your behalf: We can talk to the at-fault party’s insurance provider or attorney about your financial recovery so that you can focus on healing from your accident injuries.

-- Fighting for your rights at trial: If we cannot reach a fair settlement, we will not hesitate to fight for your rights at trial.
+- Fight for your rights at trial: If we cannot reach a fair settlement, we will not hesitate to prepare a lawsuit and fight for your rights at trial.

 For a free legal consultation with a Truck Accident lawyer serving Gulfport, call 800-537-8185